Employer Recruitment Requirements Under PERM

 • indication of the geographic location of the job, and any travel requirements, if applicable.

 As you can see, the advertisements do not have to contain every single job duty and requirement.
-They don't even have to mention the salary.
-However, the employer must be careful to make sure that the advertisements adequately inform applicants of the job opportunity.
+They don't even have to mention the salary, unless there is a state law requiring it.
+However, the employer must make sure the advertisements adequately inform applicants of the job opportunity.

-There is another mandatory step that employers must complete called the "posting notice."
-The purpose of the posting notice is not really to advertise for the position, but merely to alert the employer's current workers that the employer is filing a labor certification.
+There is another mandatory step that employers must complete, called the "posting notice."
+Its purpose is not really to advertise for the position, but merely to alert the employer's current workers that the employer is filing a labor certification.
 The posting notice must be placed at the employer's place of business for ten consecutive business days.
 (Weekends typically do NOT count for this time frame, though they might if the employer can show that its operations are open on the weekends and that the position regularly involves weekend shifts.)
 The notice must contain the job title, duties, requirements, an attestation that the notice was posted for ten days, and the following language:

 U.S. Department of Labor, Employment and Training Administration